 How often do you check your blog analytics?

-In 2019, a survey found that 32% of bloggers regularly check their blog analytics and we anticipate this number has likely grown since then.
+In September 2019, a survey found that 32% of bloggers “always” check their blog analytics and we anticipate this number has likely grown since then.

 Don’t just look at your analytics in a vacuum, either.
 It’s helpful to track your post views, clicks and traffic source over time so that you can perform a trend analysis to help you identify anomalies in the data worth further exploration.